vsoch/forward/README.md

 `bash setup.sh`

 You can always edit params.sh later to change these configuration options.

+#### Parameters

+ - **PARTITION** If you intend to use a GPU (e.g., [sbatches/py-tensorflow-gpu.sbatch](sbatches/py-tensorflow-gpu.sbatch) the name of the PARTITION variable should be "gpu."

 ### SSH config